-Technical Delegate Initial Requirements Theory Requirements Practical Requirements To Maintain Accreditation Level - • Addicated FEI 3/4 Refer to FEI pr omotion requirements FEI 1/2 CIC3/CCI2 Refer to FEI promotion requirements - Candidates need to be a current EA Level 3 Technica Delegate to be eligible for promotion to FEI Level 1 or Level 2 Level 3 National Be a registered Level 2 Eventing TD with: Regularly officiated (min.
+Technical Delegate Initial Requirements Theory Requirements Practical Requirements To Maintain Accreditation Level - • Accreditation FEI 3/4 Refer to FEI promotion requirements FEI 1/2 CIC3/CCI2 Refer to FEI promotion requirements - Candidates need to be a current EA Level 3 Technical Delegate to be eligible for promotion to FEI Level 1 or Level 2 Level 3 National Be a registered Level 2 Eventing TD with: Regularly officiated (min.
 3) 1/2 events as a TD over two years EA Eventing Officials Level 3 Course Open book exam Mentored at a minimum of 2 x 3 by an FEI 1/2 TD or higher.
-Attend an Officials Update Clinic/Course and other stipulated reaccreditation requirements set by EA Competition Level CNC/CCN3 Endorsement from the respective EA State Branch Eventing Committee Plus a minimum of two of the following: Officiated as a TD at CCI/CIC1 x 1, CCI/CIC2 x 1 Assistant TD CCl2/ClC2 x 3 over 2 years Be an FEI 3&4 level eventing judge Be a registered Level 1 Eventing Technical Delegate EA Level 2 Eventing Officials Mentored at a minimum of 1 x 1 and 1 Attend an Officials Update Clinic/Course and other Level 2 Endorsement from the respective EA State Branch Eventing Committee x 2 by an EA Level 3 TD or higher. stipulated reaccreditation requirements set by EA National Competition Plus a minimum of two of the following: Level CIC/CCI2 - TD at least 1 x EvA80 and1 x EvA95 over two years CNC/CCN2 CIC1/CCI1 CNC/CCN1 Been XC Control x 1 at EvA105 or higher Assisted as a TD at 1 x 1 and 1 x EvA105 events in previous 2 years Be registered as an EA Level 2 Eventing or General Coach Proof of having ridden at CNC2 or higher Be an EA member EA Level 1 Eventing Officials Mentored at a minimum of EvA105 x 1 and EvA95 Attend an Officials Update Clinic/Course and other Level 1 National And minimum of one of the following: Course x 1 by an EA Level 2 TD or higher.
-Clinic/Course and other stipulated reaccreditation requirements set by EA Competition - Ridden CNC or higher Open book exam Level EvA105 CCN105 Be a registered EA Level 1 or higher General or Level 2 or higher Eventing Coach EvA95 EvA80 Be a registered EA Level 1 or higher Eventing Judge or Course Designer Hold proof of shadowing a TD at Dualinaire emi five EA events. .
-Name A - i-ti TD! .
-Nana Preliminary Interest in eventing comps.
-None Assisting TD's None
+Attend an Officials Update Clinic/Course and other stipulated reaccreditation requirements set by EA Competition Level CNC/CCN3 respective EA State Branch Eventing Committee Plus a minimum of two of the following: Officiated as a TD at CCI/CIC1 x 1, CCI/CIC2 x 1 Assistant TD CCI2/CIC2 x 3 over 2 years Be an FEI 3&4 level eventing judge Be a registered Level 1 Eventing Technical Delegate EA Level 2 Eventing Officials Mentored at a minimum of 1 x 1 and 1 Attend an Officials Update Clinic/Course and other Level 2 Endorsement from the respective EA State Branch Eventing Committee Course Open book exam x 2 by an EA Level 3 TD or higher. stipulated reaccreditation requirements set by EA National Competition Plus a minimum of two of the following: Level CIC/CCI2 - TD at least 1 x EvA80 and1 x EvA95 over two years CNC/CCN2 CIC1/CCI1 CNC/CCN1 Been XC Control x 1 at EvA105 or higher Assisted as a TD at 1 x 1 and 1 x EvA105 events in previous 2 years Be registered as an EA Level 2 Eventing or General Coach Proof of having ridden at CNC2 or higher Be an EA member • EA Level 1 Mentored at a minimum of EvA105 x 1 and EvA05 Attend an Officials Update Clinic/Course and other Level 1 National And minimum of one of the following: Eventing Officials Course of EvA105 x 1 and EvA95 x 1 by an EA Level 2 TD or higher.
+Clinic/Course and other stipulated reaccreditation requirements set by EA Competition - Ridden CNC or higher Open book exam Level EvA105 CCN105 Be a registered EA Level 1 or higher General or Level 2 or higher Eventing Coach EvA95 EvA80 Be a registered EA Level 1 or higher Eventing Judge or Course Designer Hold proof of shadowing a TD at Preliminary five EA events. • Interest in eventing comps.
+None Assisting TD's None ı ı c ıııılılaly - micresi in eventing comps. - INUILE - หออเอนเญ เบอ - INOLIG